priv-kweihmann/meta-sca/README.md

 | SCA_ESLINT_EXTRA_SUPPRESS | Extra error-ids to be suppressed | space-separated-list | ""
 | SCA_ESLINT_EXTRA_FATAL | Extra error-ids leading to build termination when found | space-separated-list | "":
 | SCA_ESLINT_CONFIG_FILE | Configuration-file to be used.
 See recipe eslint-native for details | string: eslint-standard.json, eslint-plain.json, eslint-airbnb.json, eslint-google.json | eslint-plain.json

+### Available configuration for cve-check
+n.a. this module does not need configuration, nor does it support suppression or fatal error handling

 ## Suppression and fatal-error
 Every tool has the possibility to suppress some of the findings.